Nachtfeuer/pipeline/README.md

  - automatic schema validation for yaml file
  - matrix based pipeline with tags
  - parallel pipelines (matrix)
+ - parallel tasks execution
- - pipeline stages (names groups)
+ - pipeline stages (named groups)
  - shell script execution: inline and file
  - environment variables merged across each level: matrix, pipeline, stage, and tasks
  - support for model data (a dictionary of anything you need)
  - cleanup hook
  - filtered execution via tags
- - parallel tasks execution
  - supporting Jinja templating in Bash scripts (also nested inside model)
- - support for Docker containers
+ - support for Docker containers and Docker images
  - execution time on each level: pipeline, stage, tasks and shell (event logging)
  - documentation here and also at read the docs
  - usable by Jenkinsfile as well as by a `.travis.yml` (or other pipelines).